Lyndale Avenue: History

 The street was historically a rural route from Minneapolis to Faribault, though most of that route has since been replaced by Interstate 35 and I-35W.
 The Lyndale Avenue name is not signed on these routes.
 From 1926 to 1934, U.S. Highway 65 traveled concurrently along Lyndale from the Minnesota–Iowa state line to Minneapolis and St.Paul via Northfield, where the road split to its various directions, later rejoining north of the downtowns and continuing north towards Littlefork.
 Again, the route was not always known as Lyndale Avenue, however.
 This route also ran through the south metro cities of Lakeville, Burnsville, Bloomington, Richfield and along the east shoreline of Wood Lake before continuing into Minneapolis.
 The modern portions of Lyndale Avenue is designated as County Road 22 (in Minneapolis) and Minnesota State Highway 21 (in Faribault).
 Prior to the portion south of Minneapolis being upgraded to a freeway, it was also part of Minnesota State Highway 65.
 In addition, there is a brief location north of Interstate 35W where a short highway is signed as Minnesota State Highway 121, which follows the old US 65 route into south Minneapolis.

 Lyndale Avenue takes its name from Lyndale Farm, a 1400 acre farm owned by William S. King.
 The name of the farm was in honor of King's father, Rev. Lyndon King, an itinerant Methodist minister of northern New York, who was named for Josiah Lyndon, colonial governor of Rhode Island in 1768-1769.

+Safety

+The portion of Lyndale Ave between Franklin Ave and Lake Street is known for a high rate of crashes and injuries.
+The street segment was identified as part of the "High Injury Network" by the city of Minneapolis.
+The intersection of Lyndale Ave and Lake Street is particularly dangerous with the highest number of pedestrian crashes in Minneapolis over a ten year period.
+A large portion of the crashes happen at night.

+A pilot project in 2022 used a road diet to change the road from 2 lanes in each direction to 1 lane in each direction and a center turn lane.
+The pilot saw crashes reduced by 57%.
+Select intersections also saw safety improvements designed for pedestrians.

+Hennepin County is the roadway authority for the segment between Franklin Ave and Lake Street and plans to reconstruct the road in 2027.